awsdocs/amazon-emr-management-guide/doc_source/emr-custom-ami.md

 **Note**
 Beginning with Amazon EMR version 5\.24\.0, you can use a security configuration option to encrypt EBS root device and storage volumes when you specify AWS KMS as your key provider\.
 For more information, see [Local Disk Encryption](emr-data-encryption-options.md#emr-encryption-localdisk)\.

+**Important**
+Amazon EMR clusters that are running Amazon Linux or Amazon Linux 2 AMIs \(Amazon Linux Machine Images\) use default Amazon Linux behavior, and do not automatically download and install important and critical kernel updates that require a reboot\.
+This is the same behavior as other Amazon EC2 instances running the default Amazon Linux AMI\.
+If new Amazon Linux software updates that require a reboot \(such as, kernel, NVIDIA, and CUDA updates\) become available after an EMR version is released, EMR cluster instances running the default AMI do not automatically download and install those updates\.
+To get kernel updates, you can [customize your Amazon EMR AMI](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-custom-ami.html) to [use the latest Amazon Linux AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html)\.

 ## Best Practices and Considerations<a name="emr-custom-ami-considerations"></a>

 When you create a custom AMI for Amazon EMR, consider the following: